arj-singh/arj-singh.github.io/README.md

 # arj-singh.github.io

-Website of a map that has locations at UCSB that I thought was cool.
+Website of a map that has locations at UCSB that I thought were cool.
 Feel free to check it out!